viktorlott/penum/README.md

     </a>
 </div>

-`penum` is a procedural macro that is used to make an enum follow a given pattern, which can include generics with trait bounds.
+`penum` is a procedural macro that is used to make an enum conform to a given pattern, which can include generics with trait bounds.
+Pattern matching, but for enums!

 ## Installation
 This crate is available on [crates.io](https://crates.io/crates/penum) and can be used by adding the following to your project's Cargo.toml: